Construction of divisible design graphs using affine designs: Partial complement

 In general, the complement of a divisible design graph is not a divisible design graph again.
 In \cite{HKM}, the authors considered the complement of the off-diagonal blocks of the adjacency block matrix of a divisible design graph.
 There are some cases when the result of such a partial complement is a new divisible design graph (see Proposition 4.15 and Proposition 4.16 \cite{HKM}).
 We consider another variant of partial complement of divisible design graphs.

 \begin{construction} Let $\Gamma$ be a graph from Construction \ref{Con1} with parameters

 and $M$ be the canonical block matrix of $\Gamma$.
-Let all diagonal blocks of $M$ be nonzero matrices.
+Assume that every diagonal block of $M$ is nonzero.
 Replace all zero off-diagonal blocks with all-ones matrices of the same size.
-Denote this new matrix by $PC(M)$. \end{construction}
+Denote the graph with this new matrix by $\Gamma^\ast$. \end{construction}